 - Stuffing and other optional ingredients;

-First beat the eggs with serve, shoyo and dashi.
-Heat the nonstick skillet with oil, and add some of the beaten eggs in an attempt to make a kind of thin pancake.
-Roll the omelet gently from side to side and leave it in the corner of the pan.
-Now you repeat the process allowing the next dough to go under the already rolled omelette.
-Wrap the next omelet over the already rolled omelet (you can do everything with a chopstick or spatula).
+First beat the eggs with sake, soy sauce and dashi.
+Heat the non-stick frying pan with oil, and put some of the beaten eggs in an attempt to make a kind of thin pancake.
+Gently roll the omelet from one side to the other and leave it in the corner of the skillet.
+Now you repeat the process letting the next dough go under the rolled omelet.
+Roll the next omelet over the already rolled omelet (you can do everything with a chopstick or spatula).

-After you have made and wrapped all the omelets you can place it on a bamboo mat to wrap it up better and make it more firm.
-Now just wait for it to cool, cut it in several parts and eat!
-You can see the whole process and different ways of making tamagoyaki by watching the final videos below:
+After you have made and rolled all the omelets you can place them on a bamboo mat to roll them up better and make them firmer.
+Now just wait for it to cool, cut into several pieces and eat!
+You can see the whole process and different ways to make a tamagoyaki by watching the final videos below:

-We also recommend reading: Why do the Japanese eat raw egg?
+We also recommend reading: Why do the Japanese eat raw eggs?
 Are you in danger?